Medically Reviewed byDr. Dhanushika Dilshani

 Restore Full Foot Agility Safely

-Softening the dry fascial tissues with warm herbal oil and loading the calf muscles eccentric-style are the most effective ways to resolve plantar stiffness.
+Softening the dry fascial tissues with warm herbal oil is the most effective way to resolve plantar stiffness.
+By focusing on Vata-pacifying daily routines, you can support long-term heel comfort and prevent recurrence.

-To learn more about the biomechanics of foot arch alignment, read our detailed guide on plantar fasciitis and posterior chain release.
+For adjacent healing guides, check out our guide on plantar fasciitis and posterior chain release.
 If you are selecting oils for systemic joints, explore our comparison of Mahanarayan, Ksheerabala, and Karpooradi oils.
 For general joint swelling, see our guidelines on clearing Ama-Vata inflammation.

 DD